-British Gas has made significant changes to its prepayment method since 1st January, ending its relationship with PayPoint in favour of rival PayZone as the valid terminal for topping up prepay meters.
+British Gas has made significant changes to its prepayment method since January 1, ending its relationship with PayPoint in favour of rival PayZone as the valid terminal for topping up prepay meters.

 Additionally, customers are directed to top up to the nearest pound.

-Prepayment meters are a select energy meter type that is typically installed on domestic households.
+Prepayment meters are a special energy meter type that is typically installed on domestic households.
 British Gas’s Smart Pay As You Go allows customers to pay for energy before use through topping up a smart key card that inserts to the meter.

 British Gas prepayment members are advised to consider other payment channels to make it more convenient for those who don’t have PayZone outlets or Post Office branches near them.
-The company encourages its customers to top-up online via the website or mobile app, or over the phone.
+The company encourages its customers to top up online via the website or mobile app, or over the phone.

 Customers may also benefit from switching to a standard credit meter, which could mean cheaper energy deals for them and savings of several hundred pounds per year.
 They can even contemplate changing suppliers that use PayPoint terminals, such as Ovo Energy, SSE, nPower, and EDF Energy.